 We both work retail schedules.
 We both feel beaten by the universe sometimes.
 We enjoy totally different things on TV.
 We interrupt each other when we’re telling a story and get annoyed.
 We both say the wrong thing sometimes and say the right thing too late.
 We eat too much.
 We’re short on time and temper sometimes.
 We have no idea how we’re going to make ends meet financially oftentimes.
 We don’t know how we will ever make it to Disneyworld one day with Miriam.
 But we will.
 We know that for sure.

-Once a year, Mr. Hal Landis has to go to Chicago for his corporate convention.
-We break it down to each other in how many days and nights it is.
+Once a year, Mr. Hal Landis has to go out of state for his corporate convention.
+We break it down to each other in how many days and nights it is away from home.

 “Well it’s really only two full days,” I console myself and Hal.
 “It’ll go fast.
 You’ll have fun.
 We’ll text and talk all the time.”